emilyvertosick/Statistics-Course/docs/09-answers.md

 The data are grossly non-normal and you could use the median pain score with interquartile range.

 As for summarizing the number of days in pain, almost everyone has 31 days of pain.
 So I would give proportions of patients who had pain for 31 days and then the number who, say, had pain at least 3 out of every 4 days and 2 out of 4 days.
 There are two ways of doing this.
-You could use `tbl_summary(lesson2e %>% select(f), type = list(vars(f) ~ "categorical"))` and then combine some of the results.
+You could use `tbl_summary(lesson2e %>% select(f), type = list("f" ~ "categorical"))` and then combine some of the results.
 Or, and this is a little more complicated, you could create a new variable.